Kikki Danielsson: Life and work

 Danielsson was born in Osby, Sweden, and resides in Gävleborg.

 In total, she has participated nine times at the Swedish Melodifestivalen and one time at the Norwegian Melodi Grand Prix.
 She has participated in the Eurovision Song Contest twice, in 1982 (as a part of the Swedish pop and country group Chips with the song "Dag efter dag", finishing 8th) and in the 1985 (solo) with the song "Bra vibrationer", finishing 3rd.

 Kikki Danielsson was born in Osby, but was adopted and lived on a farm in Älmhult, Småland from the age of five.
 There, she became the only child in the family while her younger sister was adopted to another place.
 As a five-year-old girl, Kikki Danielsson made her first singing performance, which occurred at the local Sunday school's Lucia party in her Småland home church, singing the Christmas song "När Jesusbarnet låg en gång".
 As a child, she sang in the local church choir.

 As a 17-year-old girl, Kikki Danielsson begun as a singer in dansband Nickies and in 1973 she switched to another dansband, Wizex, with which she participated at the Swedish Melodifestivalen 1978.
 She left Wizex in 1982, but as a member of the pop and country group Chips, she participated at the Swedish Melodifestivalen 1980, 1981 and 1982.
 She has also been a popular Svensktoppen artist, with hits as the Melodifestivalen songs, but also other songs, like "Papaya Coconut" in 1987.
 She willingly sings country and has contributed in radio and TV shows in the US in the 1980s.

 During the second half of 1984, she married Swedish musician Kjell Roos, who led the dansband Roosarna, with which she sang between 1990 and 1999.
-In 1985 she gave birth to their first child.
+In 1985 she gave birth to their first child, a daughter.
 In late 1987 she released the Christmas album "Min barndoms jular".
 Together with Roosarna, she had many Svensktoppen hits during the 1990s.
 In 1994, the "dansband of the year" prize at the Grammis was awarded to Kikki Danielsson & Roosarna.
 In 1999 she separated from Kjell Roos.
 However, the musical co-operation restarted in 2003.